David I of Scotland: Economy

 The revenue of his English earldom and the proceeds of the silver mines at Alston allowed David to produce Scotland's first coinage.
 These altered the nature of trade and transformed his political image.

 David was a great town builder.
 As Prince of the Cumbrians, David founded the first two burghs of "Scotland", at Roxburgh and Berwick.
 Burghs were settlements with defined boundaries and guaranteed trading rights, locations where the king could collect and sell the products of his cain and conveth (a payment made in lieu of providing the king hospitality).
 David founded around 15 burghs.

 Perhaps nothing in David's reign compares in importance to burghs.
 While they could not, at first, have amounted to much more than the nucleus of an immigrant merchant class, nothing would do more to reshape the long-term economic and ethnic shape of Scotland than the burgh.
-These planned towns were or dominated by English in culture and language; William of Newburgh wrote in the reign of King William the Lion, that "the towns and burghs of the Scottish realm are known to be inhabited by English"; as well as transforming the economy, the dominance of an English influence would in the long term undermine the position of the Middle Irish language, giving birth to the idea of the Scottish Lowlands.
+These planned towns were or dominated by English in culture and language; William of Newburgh wrote in the reign of William the Lion, that "the towns and burghs of the Scottish realm are known to be inhabited by English"; as well as transforming the economy, the dominance of an English influence would in the long term undermine the position of the Middle Irish language, giving birth to the idea of the Scottish Lowlands.

 Monastic patronage

 David was one of medieval Scotland's greatest monastic patrons.
 In 1113, in perhaps David's first act as Prince of the Cumbrians, he founded Selkirk Abbey for the Tironensians.
 David founded more than a dozen new monasteries in his reign, patronising various new monastic orders.

 Not only were such monasteries an expression of David's undoubted piety, they also functioned to transform Scottish society.
-Monasteries became centres of foreign influence, and provided sources of literate men, able to serve the crown's growing administrative needs.
+Monasteries became centres of foreign influence and provided sources of literate men, able to serve the crown's growing administrative needs.
 These new monasteries, the Cistercian ones in particular, introduced new agricultural practices.
 Cistercian labour, for instance, transformed southern Scotland into one of northern Europe's most important sources of sheep wool.